Indoor Air Quality

 - One of the major causes of poor indoor air quality in commercial buildings is inadequate maintenance of air conditioning systems.
 For this reason, governmental agencies and indoor air consultants commonly endorse a “building systems” approach to IAQ.

-IAQ assessments are most often requested by owners when the building occupants complain of uncomfortable changes in the indoor environment which may result in headaches, nausea and other flu-like symptoms.
-The end results of such assessment is a report documenting the current environmental conditions within the building as well as recommendations to IAQ improvements.
+IAQ assessments are most often requested by owners when the building occupants complain of uncomfortable changes in the indoor environment which may result in headaches, nausea, and other flu-like symptoms.
+The end result of such assessments is a report documenting the current environmental conditions within the building as well as recommendations for IAQ improvements.

 For the last 30 years, QAC has provided environmental assessments and on-going quality assurance programs to small and large corporations and building owners.
 Our IAQ assessments include a visual inspection of the building’s structural and mechanical components and interviews with building occupants, as well as real-time testing and sampling of environmental conditions.
 Additionally, we perform a thorough and detailed investigation inside and outside the building to identify and rectify problems associated with “Sick Building Syndrome”.

 We also assist clients with inspection, testing and analysis, and remediation plans for indoor air quality/clean air solutions including microbial and particulate decontamination of HVAC, ducts, and air delivery systems.